natalieagus/50002/docs/Labs/lab3-part2.md

 <br>Related sections in the notes: **Designing an Instruction Set**
 * [Basics of programmable control systems](https://natalieagus.github.io/50002/notes/instructionset#an-example-of-a-basic-programmable-control-system) (using control signals like ALUFN to **perform different operations (`ADD`, `SHIFT`, `MUL`, etc)** between two **32-bit** inputs A and B in the same ALU circuit -- no hardware modification needed).

+{: .warning}
+Remember that you are <span style="color:red; font-weight: bold;">NOT</span> allowed to use **any** of Lucid's [**math** and **comparison** operators](https://alchitry.com/lucid-reference) when implementing this lab's ALU 13 functionalities.
+This is the requirement of your 1D project because we would like you to learn the basics and not solely rely on Vivado's capability on creating components of the ALU.
+Please follow the implementation of the units from the given schematics. **Failure to comply will result in -2% of your overall grades**.
+However, you can use them for array indexing or checking conditions in loops.

 ## Part 2 Introduction
 In thit Part 2 of our ALU lab, we will implement a 32-bit multiplier unit and then assemble each of the components we have crated in Part 1 plus the multiplier to form a 32-bit ALU.